Mrs Angela Walker

 Mrs R Nicolson

-I have had the honour and privilege of working at St Francis Primary School for the last 4 years as a member of the teaching staff.
+I have had the honour and privilege of working at St Francis Primary School as a member of the teaching staff.
 Already working in the school, I have first-hand experience of the education system and knowledge of teaching and learning, and I am committed to ensuring every child receives the very best education.

 As a member of the governing body, I am passionate about ensuring that the provision and education of each and every child is the best it can possibly be, working hard to ensure that we achieve high standards of educational achievement, allowing every child to reach their full potential whilst attending St Francis.